nasa-jpl/explorer-1/CONTRIBUTING.md

 ### Storybook

-Storybook serves as the documentation for how to use the design system's foundational styles and the included components.
-New components can also be developed directly in Storybook.
+Storybook serves as the documentation for how to use the design system's base styles and the included components.
+Storybook also allows for developing components in isolation, which is useful when adding new components to Explorer 1.
+Once the files for your component are set up, you can use its template (`MyComponent.js`) to fine-tune the markup.
+You can then preview and test your component in Storybook.

 #### Adding a component story